Music B.A.

 How Music Majors Are Assessed

-For students in the Western Art Music concentration:
+For students in the Western Music concentration:

 1. Placement exams at the outset of studies assess students' musical competence, and determine their place in the required lower-division theory and harmony courses.